 How Option Greeks Affect Covered Calls

 The concept of a stock option is fairly straightforward: It provides the right or obligation to buy or sell a stock at a specified time and price.
 Of course, the price of an option is influenced by a wide range of factors, including the underlying stock price, time remaining, volatility and even interest rates.
-These factors are often represented with the option Greeks.
+These factors are often represented with so-called “Greeks”.

-Covered calls are a fairly straightforward strategy that investors can use to generate an income from long stocks in their portfolio.
-But understanding options, including how they are priced, on a deeper level will help you to handle any unexpected turn of events and maximize the profitability of each trade.
+Covered calls are a fairly straightforward strategy that investors can use to generate an income from long stocks in their portfolio, but it helps to understand options on a deeper level in order to handle any unexpected turn of events and maximize the profitability of each trade.

 The price of an option is influenced by a variety of factors that are commonly known as “Greeks” since most of the factors are named after Greek letters.
 When analyzing options, the Greeks help investors understand the risks related to an option or option strategy, as well as help manage a trade over time as risk factors evolve.